davidkilp/FpPowerSensor/README.md

 ![screenshot](https://github.com/davidkilp/FpPowerSensor/blob/master/FpPowerDisplay_screenshot.jpg)

-Click the Start button will intitiate update the data from the sensor every 2-seconds.
+Click the Start button to intitiate updates from the sensor every 2-seconds.

+NOTE: If the Sensor is not detected, the data will be all N/A and a message at the bottom will be displayed as shown.